Facebook Advertising 101: The Complete Beginner Guide

 • Custom audiences: These are lists of known contacts (found by email address, phone number, or the Facebook Pixel).
 Facebook then targets ads to the users associated with these contacts.

-Once an ad is set up, Facebook's algorithm determines the best target users based on the advertiser's criteria and the potential relevance of the ad to each individual user.
-Ads are then placed in a user's Facebook News Feed, Instagram Feed, Reels, or even in Stories, seamlessly integrating with the user's browsing experience.
+Once an ad is set up, and you’ve stuck to the Facebook ad guidelines, Facebook's algorithm determines the best target users based on the advertiser's criteria and the potential relevance of the ad to each individual user.
+Ads are then placed in a user's Facebook News Feed, Instagram Feed, Reels, or even in Stories, seamlessly integrating with the user's browsing experience appearing as Facebook sponsored ads.

 If all goes well, the audience clicks on the ad, makes a purchase on the website, and turns into a loyal customer.

 Et voila!
-That's how Facebook ads work in a nutshell.
+That's how Facebook advertising works in a nutshell.

 Are Facebook ads still worth it?

-Facebook continues to be a dominant force, even in 2023.
+Do Facebook ads work?
+Facebook continues to be a dominant force, even in 2024.

-While there are other platforms and tools available for businesses to reach their target audiences (like Google Ads, TikTok, LinkedIn, etc.), Facebook ads offer a blend of sophistication, scale, and specificity that few can rival.
+While there are other platforms and tools available for businesses to reach their target audiences via online advertising (like Google Ads, TikTok, LinkedIn, etc.), Facebook ads offer a blend of sophistication, scale, and specificity that few can rival.

 Here are a few reasons why Facebook ads are still worth the investment: